 Gilding on gesso is incredibly slow, painstaking, but utterly rewarding, for the shine that the finished and burnished gold reflects and our class was justifiably proud of their achievement over the two days.
 A huge thanks to Shas Baker for setting all the arrangements in place, and we all loved Toni, her generosity, care in helping us achieve and solve problems, her wonderful patience, and exceeding good humour.
 Everyone who was lucky enough to attend either or both of the gold workshops all agreed that the experience was greatly enjoyable.
 Thank you, Toni, for sharing your knowledge!

 Will I give a presentation one evening?
 Of course!
-I’ll bring my hard drive, but I will need you to provide a laptop, projector and screen.
+I’ll bring my hard drive / laptop but I’ll need a projector and screen.

 If you’re interested in hosting a workshop do get in touch at toniwatts@live.co.uk.
 I look forward to hearing from you!